PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 surrounding calls, guard, dependency, public API, or TensorFlow behavior.
 Keep the result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Quantized-Reshape direct result retention implementation checkpoint

+The sole raw lowerer call now retains its unchanged one-key dictionary as `_layout_pass_set_1_quantized_reshape_stats`.
+The target remains unconsumed and observation-only.
+The layout/attention quantized suffix still selects the same callback with the same live LayoutState and diagnostics.

+No result schema, pass implementation, selection or order, preflight, transaction boundary, direct argument, nested suffix invocation, surrounding production call, guard, dependency, public API, or TensorFlow boundary changed.

+The initial focused implementation gate reported `314 passed, 1 failed`: the quantized-activation architecture test still required its cleanup predecessor to be an `ast.Expr`.
+It now accepts either direct-call statement form and continues to assert the exact predecessor call.
+This was a stale structural contract, not a production regression.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed in 0.55s`
+- quantized-Reshape owner, quantized suffix and activation boundaries, quantized-PReLU predecessor, architecture, and pass-efficiency coverage:
+  `315 passed in 20.48s`
+- branch-changed broad suite: `1621 passed in 30.14s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only assignment does not claim a new model-corpus run.
+At resume, inventory all direct and nested `_optimize_dequant_transposeconv_quantize_chains()` results before changing that adjacent boundary.
+Commit and push only; do not create, reopen, or update a pull request.